 A “plant-based” diet can be vegan(adjective) by definition, but someone who follows a plant-based diet is not necessarily a Vegan(noun).
 While they may choose to consume only plant-based foods, they might still wear and use products derived from animals.

-The primary focus of a plant-based diet is health, while Veganism has farther reaching implications concerning animal rights, the environment and is not necessarily centered around health.
+The primary focus of a plant-based diet is getting healthy, while Veganism has farther-reaching implications concerning animal rights, the environment and is not necessarily centered around health.
 There’s no denying the benefits of removing animal products from our diet and lifestyle, regardless of one’s reasoning.
 But, it is extremely important you understand both sides of the issue in order to achieve your goal.
 For me personally, adopting a plant-based diet was solely about improving my health.
 But, over time it became very clear the impact my food choices had on, not just me, but all of creation.

 Peace + Feast,